How to Properly EQ the Kick Drum

 If you want to make your kick drum sit right in the mix, you need to learn how to use the equalizer on the kick drum as a surgical tool.
-In the following tutorial, we will guide you through the proper approach of using the equalizer on the kick drum.
+The following tutorial will guide you through the proper approach of using the equalizer on the kick drum.

 Firstly, we will make a short loop of a kick drum sample on the newly created audio channel within SoundBridge: DAW.
-We have selected this kick drum sound since it has a lot of low ends, kind of a room reverb layer underneath it, as well as some resonant peaks which need processing.
+We have selected this kick drum sound since it has many low ends, a room reverb layer underneath it, and some resonant peaks that need processing.
 Here is an audio example of how the kick drum sounds unprocessed.

 ~Kick Drum - Unprocessed

-As you can see from the picture above, there is a spectrum analyzer embedded in this EQ.
-This will come quite handy for use in order to see which frequencies of the kick drum have the most energy.
-As we expected, there is a lot of energy in the low frequencies, some on the mid and some obvious amount of energy on the high frequencies as well.
+As you can see from the picture above, a spectrum analyzer is embedded in this EQ.
+This will come quite handy for us to see which kick drum frequencies have the most energy.
+As we expected, there is a lot of power in the low frequencies, some on the mid, and some apparent points on the high frequencies.

-Maybe you have heard about it before, but there are, so-called, “magic” frequencies for kick drum sounds which usually work pretty well for the majority of kick drum sounds.
-According to that, we should first get rid of “boxy” sound which manly appears between 200 Hz and 500 Hz.
-To do this we will enable the first band of the EQ and search for mentioned sound in that range of the frequency spectrum.
-Here is an audio example of how it sounds and you can see it in detail in the picture below.
-Have in mind that the dB value for this band of the EQ is extremely exaggerated, but this is necessary in order to find which frequency has that unwanted resonance.
+Maybe you have heard about it before, but there are so-called "magic" frequencies for kick drum sounds, which usually work well for most kick drum sounds.
+Accordingly, we should eliminate the "boxy" sound, mainly between 200 Hz and 500 Hz.
+To do this, we will enable the first band of the EQ and search for the mentioned sound in that range of the frequency spectrum.
+Here is an audio example of how it sounds; you can see it in detail in the picture below.
+Remember that the dB value for this band of the EQ is highly exaggerated, but it is necessary to find which frequency has that unwanted resonance.

 ~Kick Drum - Band 1 -Boosted

-The idea is to do the opposite thing of what is shown in the picture above, meaning to attenuate the selected frequency.
-Consequently, this is shown in the picture below.
-So let us hear how our kick drum sounds now.
-We advise you to use a pair of studio monitors or a pair of high-quality headphones in order to hear the difference
+The idea is to do the opposite of what is shown in the picture above, meaning attenuating the selected frequency.
+Consequently, this is shown in the image below.
+So, let us hear how our kick drum sounds now.
+We advise you to use a pair of studio monitors or a pair of high-quality headphones to listen to the difference

 ~Kick Drum - Band 1 -Attenuated

-Moving forward, we have another magic spot that appears from 1 to 2 kHz and this is mainly where the attack of the kick drum is placed.
-Let’s repeat the same process as above and hear the unwanted frequency first boosted and then attenuated.
+Moving forward, we have another magic spot that appears from 1 to 2 kHz, mainly where the kick drum attack is placed.
+Let's repeat the same process as above and hear the unwanted frequency first boosted and then attenuated.

 ~Kick Drum - Band 2 -Attenuated

-The 3rd unwanted frequency which we found in this kick drum sound is appearing around 3.7 kHz.
-It has a really resonant peak which we think needs to the tamed.
-Therefore we will apply the same process as used in the previous two bands and listen to the boosted and attenuated versions of the 3rd equalizer band.
-To finalize the processing with EQ, we will cut the sub frequencies of this kick drum.
+The 3rd unwanted frequency we found in this kick drum sound is around 3.7 kHz.
+It has a resonant peak, which we think needs to be tamed.
+Therefore,e we will apply the same process as used in the previous two bands and listen to the boosted and attenuated versions of the 3rd equalizer band.
+To finalize the processing with EQ, we will cut the subfrequencies of this kick drum.
 This is because it has too much energy in that area.
-To do that we will use a simple Low Shelf filter which can be found as the first band on this EQ.
+We will use a simple Low Shelf filter, which can be found as the first band on this EQ.
 You can check that in the picture below.

 ~Kick Drum - Band 3 -Boosted